appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 ## Library compatibility

-Appsmith supports libraries written in either the ECMAScript Modules [(ESM)](https://tc39.es/ecma262/#sec-modules) or [UMD](https://github.com/umdjs/umd) pattern.
+Appsmith supports libraries written in either the [ECMAScript Modules](https://tc39.es/ecma262/#sec-modules) (ESM) or [Universal Module Definition](https://github.com/umdjs/umd) (UMD) pattern.
 ESM is the standard format for packaging JavaScript code for reuse.
 ES Modules use import and export statements for defining modules.

 Below are the examples of valid URLs for libraries supported by Appsmith: